Antori91/Home_Automation/README.md

      - Cameras: add all cameras
      - Devices (Except Security Panel, all are Dummy Virtual sensors):
          - "Security Panel"
          - Two protected "Light/Switch Switches" for Alarm status (Motion Sensor sub type) and Home Intrusion Alert (On/Off sub type).
-Define On/Off actions and Notification to send email/sms (arm/disarm confirmation messages and intrusion alert message).
+Define On/Off actions and Notifications to send email/sms (arm/disarm confirmation messages and intrusion alert message).
 To send SMS, I use Web REST API of the french FREE Telco operator
          - "Light/Switch Switch Media Player" for each (PTZ or non PTZ) camera and one additional "Light/Switch Selector Switch" for each PTZ camera.
 For each "Light/Switch Switch Media Player" camera, define On/Off actions to activate/disactivate motionEye motion detection for this camera.
 For "Light/Switch Selector Switch", define the level names and actions according to the PTZ Camera setpoint commands
          - "Temp + Humidity" for each Temperature sensor and one for Degrees.Days
          - one "Light/Switch Switch" for Electricity tariff
          - "P1 Smart Meter" for each heater and one for overall heating index meter
          - One "Light/Switch Selector switch" for Heating main breaker.
 Define the levels OFF/HORSGEL/ECO/CONFORT
          - Two "Light/Switch Selector switches" for Heating Schedule/Start and Heating Schedule/Stop.
-Define the levels according to the heating zones
+Define the levels according to the heating zone names
          - one "General	Text" to display the heating zones status
          - one "Thermostat SetPoint"
          - two "General Custom Sensors" for Thermal loss and Cooling rate
          - "Light/Switch Switch" for each lighting zone
          - Three "Light/Switch Switch/Smoke Detector" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
-Define On action and Notification to send email/sms if failure
+Define On action and Notifications to send email/sms if failure
      - User variables:
          - Idx=1, "String" and name "HeatersActive" for Heaters status.
 Initial value: {"command" : "activateheaters", "28" : "On", "29" : "On", .... , "34" : "On"} where 28, 29 ....
 34 are Heater IDX number
          - "Integer" and name "TWILIGHTimer0" for Lighting timer.
 Initial value: 0
          - "Integer" and name "MezzaOverHeated" for one of heating cost optimizer rule.
 Initial value: 0
-     - Blockly: enter the blockly according to the GIF images given
+     - Blockly: enter the blocklys according to the GIF images given
      - Scripts:
          - Copy to the installation directory the nodejs and shell scripts.
 By default, this installation directory is "/volume1/@appstore/iot_domoticz" (Synology) and "/home/pi/iot_domoticz" (Raspberry)
          - Update the WiFi_DZ_MQTT_SecretKeys.js file according to the environment